Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 3 Months Behind on Mortgage in Illinois — What Are Your Options?

-What the Breach Letter Actually Means
+What the Contractual Breach Letter Actually Means — Pre-Filing Notice Under Most Illinois Deeds of Trust

 Most Illinois homeowners who receive the breach letter and do nothing find themselves, weeks later, served with a foreclosure complaint — with the same underlying problem unresolved and now compounded by the legal process.
 The breach letter period is a pre-filing opportunity, not a countdown to ignore.

-What Can Still Be Done at 3 Months Behind in Illinois
+What Can Still Be Done at 3 Months Behind in Illinois — 12 C.F.R. § 1024.41(g) Dual-Tracking Leverage and Loan-Type Programs

 The breach letter period is your pre-filing window — do not waste it